-Interest in veggie burgers has been rising for a while now (along with the general surge in plant-based eating trends), but with buzz about potential meat shortages in the news, it may be due to spike again.
-These days, you have a lot of meatless burger options at the grocery store and even some fast food chains, but there’s nothing like a homemade veggie burger—so here are some of the best veggie burger recipes around.
+Interest in veggie burgers has been rising for a while now (along with the general surge in plant-based eating trends), but these days, it’s almost easier to find bioengineered Impossible and Beyond burgers that mimic real beef, “bloody” centers and all.
+Whether you find that off-putting or not, they’re definitely nothing like a homemade veggie burger—so here are some of the best veggie burger recipes around.

 It should be noted that veggie burger recipes, too, have come a long way in the past decade or so.
 They’re no longer the mealy, flavorless, and crumbly patties you remember–many of them are now so good that you’ll find yourself trying out a recipe even if you do eat meat (and being satisfied, too).
 And many of them are made from pantry staples like beans, whole grains, and rice.

 Hamilton Beach 12-Cup Stack & Snap Food Processor and Vegetable Chopper, $49.99 on Amazon

 A food processor makes quick work of all sorts of veggie burger mixtures.

 It is possible to buy delicious meat alternatives to grill this summer, including several seriously good meatless burgers, but we’re always a fan of doing it from scratch when time allows.

 Related Reading: The Best Way to Cook Every Plant-Based Meat Product You Can Buy